 Position: Oversees the CDC, Medicare and Medicaid, FDA, and the National Institutes of Health.
 He will be Biden’s advisor on all things related to health policy (like the Affordable Care Act).

 Background: He is the current attorney general of California.
 And a former Democratic congressman.
 Becerra previously led a multi-state coalition legal defense of the Affordable Care Act in the Supreme Court.

-First 100 Days: If confirmed, he would be the first Latino to serve as health secretary.
+First 100 Days: He is the first Latino to serve as health secretary.
 His first task would be reigning in the coronavirus pandemic.
-And boosting the Affordable Care Act, (remember: The Trump administration tried to repeal the ACA but were ultimately unsuccessful.)
+And boosting the Affordable Care Act, (remember: the Trump administration tried to repeal the ACA but was ultimately unsuccessful.)